Shivam-r-kumar/Shivam-r-kumar/README.md

 ## Hi there 👋

-I’m **Shivam Kumar**, a **Robotics & IoT enthusiast** 🚀
+I'm **Shivam Kumar**, a passionate **Robotics & IoT enthusiast** 🚀
+This repository is ✨ _special_ ✨ because it appears on my GitHub profile, giving a snapshot of my work and interests.

+---

+### 🔭 I’m currently working on
-Building autonomous robots with **ESP32, PID control, and sensors**.
+- Autonomous robotics projects with **ESP32, PID control, and sensor integration**

-- 🔭 Currently working on: Line follower + Obstacle avoidance robots
+- Line follower + obstacle avoidance robots
-- 🌱 Learning: ROS, OpenCV & Embedded AI
+- IoT-based smart automation systems

+### 👯 I’m looking to collaborate on
-- 👯 Looking to collaborate on: Hackathon robotics projects
+- Hackathon-ready robotics projects
+- IoT and AI-integrated automation systems
+- Open-source robotics libraries and tools

+### 💬 Ask me about
-- 💬 Ask me about: Arduino, ESP32, IoT, Embedded programming
+- Arduino, ESP32, Iot
-- 📫 Reach me: shivam.kumar@example.com | [LinkedIn](https://www.linkedin.com/in/shivam-r-kumar)

-⚡ Fun fact: I debug **electronics and code at the same time** 🤖💻
+- Robotics & automation

+### 😄 Pronouns
+He/Him